edmechem/mapassist/README.md

 The in-progress version on the [development branch](https://github.com/edmechem/mapassist/tree/development) will have the following additional features:

-- Location input via Google Places field, with autocomplete drop-down menu.
+- Location input via a Google Places field, with autocomplete drop-down.
 - Favorites: Saved locations, legs & trips
 - Aggregate time calculation for entire trip
-- Nicer style & mobile-friendly responsive design
+- Nicer style & more responsive mobile-friendly design